PrefectHQ/prefect/docs/guides/prefect-deploy.md

 # Deploying Flows to Work Pools and Workers

-In this guide, we will configure a deployment that uses a work pool for for dynamically provisioned infrastructure.
+In this guide, we will configure a deployment that uses a work pool for dynamically provisioned infrastructure.

 All Prefect flow runs are tracked by the API.
 The API does not require prior registration of flows.
 With Prefect, you can call a flow locally or on a remote environment and it will be tracked.